What’s in This Article

 December: Festive Lights and Winter Weather

-December feels wintery, even if extreme cold is uncommon.
+December feels wintry, even if extreme cold is uncommon.
 Daytime highs average around 9°C and nights around 3°C. With very short daylight, it helps to do outdoor sightseeing earlier in the day.

-Snow is possible, but it often falls as a brief dusting or sleet.
-Whether it settles can vary a lot by year and by neighborhood.
+Snow can fall, but it often comes as a brief dusting or sleet.
+Whether it settles varies a lot by year and by neighbourhood.

 Frequently Asked Questions